 There's also a marked change of pace in the actual gameplay, with puzzling replaced by spell-flinging action and drop in, drop out three-player co-op.

 EA has outdone itself with spell effects.
-So expect to find the screen lighting up with all kinds of colourful pyrotechnics that perfectly convey the magical atmosphere of Hogwarts - you call almost smell the boiled cabbage wafting from the Great Hall at dinner-time.
+Expect to find the screen lighting up with all kinds of colourful pyrotechnics that perfectly convey the magical atmosphere of Hogwarts - you can almost smell the boiled cabbage wafting from the Great Hall at dinner-time.

-Disposing of enemies like Dugbogs and Salamanders with even the most basic of jinxes earns beans (Bertie Bott's perchance?).
-Rack up combos or maim more creatively - by toasting baddies or chucking them off cliffs - and you'll be rewarded with more beans than a tin of Heinz's finest.
+Disposing of enemies such as Dugbogs and Salamanders with even the most basic of jinxes earns beans (Bertie Bott's perchance?).
+Rack up combos or maim more creatively - by toasting baddies or chucking them off cliffs - and you'll be rewarded with more of them than a tin of Heinz's finest.